 We chose to complete the hike first, and then spend some time after exploring the Sunflower site.
-From your parking spot head back down the short access road to FR25A.
-Continue north on this road where it enters the West Fork Sycamore Creek bed at he mouth of McFarland Canyon and continues northeast.
-Along the way you may notice a group of very large boulders nearly blocking the jeep trail.
+From your parking spot, head back down the short access road to FR25A.
+Continue north on this road where it enters the West Fork Sycamore Creek bed at the mouth of McFarland Canyon and continues northeast.
+Along the way, you may notice a group of huge boulders nearly blocking the jeep trail.
 They appear to have fallen from the slope above quite recently as the vegetation is still scoured from its path.
-At about 1.3mi the road hits a wall which is the unmarked intersection of FR25A, FS3722, and the Cornucopia Trail.
+At about 1.3mi, the road hits a wall, which is the unmarked intersection of FR25A, FS3722, and the Cornucopia Trail.
 Continue to follow the creek bed north on the unmarked Cornucopia Trail.
-If you look closely to your right you will see the remains of the access road up to the old Cornucopia Mine.
-Don't bother investigating, the entrance has long since caved in and there's nothing much left to see.
+If you look closely to your right, you will see the access road's remains up to the old Cornucopia Mine.
+Don't bother investigating.
+The entrance has long since caved in, and there's nothing much left to see.

-From here head south on Sheep Crossing trail which consists of another fairly healthy climb to a ridge overlooking the Story Mine area.
-At about 4.2mi you will come to the signed Saddle Mountain Trail (#91) intersection showing "Story Mine 1 mile" to the left.
-Even though the mine site itself is no more than 1/4mi as the crow flies, a thick carpet of manzanita prevents any kind of direct approach.
+From here, head south on Sheep Crossing trail, which consists of another fairly healthy climb to a ridge overlooking the Story Mine area.
+At about 4.2mi, you will come to the signed Saddle Mountain Trail (#91) intersection showing "Story Mine 1 mile" to the left.
+Even though the mine site is no more than 1/4mi as the crow flies, a thick carpet of manzanita prevents any direct approach.
 Instead, bear to the left through a series of abandoned jeep trails to cross over to the east bank of the ravine then down to the bottom for an approach to the mine (@5mi) from beneath the south side.
-Not surprisingly, this mine too has collapsed given the type of extremely loose shale in the area.
+Not surprisingly, this mine too has collapsed given the extremely loose shale in the area.
 There are however relics and ruins lying about such as the old tracks for the ore carts still running from the entrance to the remains of the old ore chute.

-Continue on down the old jeep trail as it descends deeper into the canyon finally reaching the creek bed where a foot path then heads downstream a short distance to where the miners evidently resided.
+Continue down the old jeep trail as it descends deeper into the canyon, finally reaching the creek bed where a footpath then heads downstream a short distance to where the miners evidently resided.
 The ruins of an old cabin with a gnarly old apple tree still growing remains.
-The path continues to the bottom of the ravine where it begins to fade resulting in a significant, but relatively short bushwhack through the narrow canyon back to the site of the Sunflower Mine.
+The path continues to the bottom of the ravine, where it begins to fade, resulting in a significant but relatively short bushwhack through the narrow canyon back to the Sunflower Mine site.

 As you approach the Sunflower area from the west, the canyon begins to open up into an area littered with old diggings and abandoned equipment.
 Some of the old tunnels were quite large with the timbers still holding, while another had a house-sized boulder dislodged from above forming a cavernous ceiling.
 Of course, it goes without saying to be very careful when exploring these areas.
 Old access roads abound in a mazelike fashion, but if you stay on the main one, your parking area (@6.5mi) is just around the bend.

-Back at the Sunflower make sure and spend some time looking around this very interesting old site, but again be very careful.
-It never ceases to amaze me the backbreaking work these old timers put in to erect an operation such as this in such a remote area.
-I hope you enjoy it as much as we did, because this little piece of Arizona history won't be there forever.
+Back at the Sunflower, make sure and spend some time looking around this fascinating old site, but again be very careful.
+It never ceases to amaze me the backbreaking work these old-timers put in to erect an operation such as this in such a remote area.
+I hope you enjoy it as much as we did because this little piece of Arizona history won't be there forever.